Wilmer Flores Player Props: Giants vs. Reds

-Wilmer Flores and his .500 on-base percentage over his past 10 games (152 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the Cincinnati Reds and Graham Ashcraft on July 19 at 7:10 PM ET.
+The San Francisco Giants, including Wilmer Flores (.462 on-base percentage in past 10 games, 116 points above season-long percentage), battle starter Andrew Abbott and the Cincinnati Reds at Great American Ball Park, Thursday at 12:35 PM ET.

-In his most recent appearance, he mashed two homers in his previous game (going 2-for-3) against the Reds.
+In his previous game he had a one-hit performance (1-for-4) against the Reds.

 Wilmer Flores Game Info & Props vs. the Reds